Argead dynasty: Origin

 Triobol of Argos (top), and a bronze coin of King Amyntas II of Macedon (bottom).
 The early Argead kings often copied the wolf of Argos' coins on their own coinage to highlight their supposed ancestry from this city.

 The words Argead and Argive derive (via Latin Argīvus) from the Greek Ἀργεῖος (Argeios meaning "of or from Argos"), which is first attested to in Homer where it was also used as a collective designation for the Greeks ("Ἀργείων Δαναῶν", Argive Danaans).
 The Argead dynasty claimed descent from the Temenids of Argos, in the Peloponnese, whose legendary ancestor was Temenus, the great-great-grandson of Heracles.

-In the excavations of the royal palace at Aigai (near modern Vergina), Manolis Andronikos discovered in the "tholos" room (according to some scholars "tholos" was the throne room) a Greek inscription relating to that belief.
+In the excavations of the royal Palace of Aigai, near modern Vergina in Greek Macedonia, Manolis Andronikos discovered in the "tholos" room (according to some scholars "tholos" was the throne room) a Greek inscription relating to that belief.
 This is testified by Herodotus, in The Histories, where he mentions that three brothers of the lineage of Temenus, Gauanes, Aeropus and Perdiccas, fled from Argos to the Illyrians and then to Upper Macedonia, to a town called Lebaea, where they served the king.
 The latter asked them to leave his territory, believing in an omen that something great would happen to Perdiccas.
 The boys went near the garden of Midas, above which mount Bermio stands.
 There they made their abode and slowly formed their own kingdom.

 Herodotus also relates the incident of the participation of Alexander I of Macedon in the Olympic Games in 504 or 500 BC where the participation of the Macedonian king was contested by participants on the grounds that he was not Greek.
 The Hellanodikai, however, after examining his Argead claim confirmed that the Macedonian kings were Greeks and allowed him to participate.
 According to the Greek scholar M. Sakellariou, the common name of Temenids between the Macedonian dynasty and the Doric dynasty of Argos had its origin to the relation between the tribe of Makednoi, that later became the Makedones, and the Dorians.